minidylan/COVID/README.md

 Game i made

-This is game was made in a day for my girlfriend who is a doctor.
+This a game I made in a day to try and learn the Game maker engine.
-I think you can just download the folder and open the COVID.yyp in gamemaker.
-Then you can use the code to mess around with your own projects.
-Have Fun.
+Its a game, where you play as a doctor trying to dodge covid and collect medic kits